 Center for International Social Work Studies

-The Center for International Social Work Studies at the University of Connecticut, School of Social Work has been established to promote knowledge building and professional competence in international social work and human rights.
+The Center for International Social Work Studies at the UConn School of Social Work was established in 1992 to promote knowledge building and professional competence in international social work and human rights.
 The School of Social Work recognizes the growing importance of social work’s involvement in international problem solving and policy development.
 A global perspective on human needs, social policy, and practice interventions can best address the social problems of an increasingly interdependent world.
 While broadly focused on international knowledge related to social work and social development, the Center emphasizes the application of a global and human rights perspective to social workers’ practice in their own communities and internationally.

 Nancy A. Humphreys Institute for Political Social Work